-Getting down to the features of the Otomix weightlifting shoes
+Getting down to the features

 Shoes that have raised heels will help more on squats than flats, and flatter shoes tend to help more with deadlifts.
 The Otomix weightlifting shoes have a flat rubber sole (which isn’t a big deal, most if not all shoes do), but the heel is actually NOT a part of the sole.

 What provides the raised heel in these is a foam insert underneath the insole.
+WHAT!?

-To me this is a no-go for a weight lifting shoe.
+To me, this is a no-go for a weightlifting shoe.
 I’m sure that the foam heel adds a lot of comfort and spring to the shoe while it’s new, but will compress a LOT under heavy loads.

 That means instability where it matters on a squat.
 When I look at a shoe’s heel, I want it to be part of the sole.
 Not a piece of foam on top of it.